Coping With Adjustment Disorder With Anxiety

 What Are Adjustment Disorders?

-Adjustment disorders are severe and often irrational reactions to events that put stress on one's life, or trauma.
+Adjustment disorders are severe and often irrational reactions to events or changes that put stress on one's life.
 Adjustment disorders can occur with depressed mood, with anxiety, with mixed anxiety and depressed mood, with disturbance of conduct, or with unspecified symptoms.

 Adjustment disorders often result in an inability to function in the same manner as one could before the life stressor that precipitated the condition.